divaprotocol/oracles/README.md

-    uint256 supplyLongInitial;                  // Long token supply at pool creation uint256 supplyShort;                        // Current short token supply uint256 supplyLong;                         // Current long token supply uint256 expiryDate;                         // Expiration time of the pool expressed as a unix timestamp in seconds address collateralToken;                    // Address of ERC20 collateral token uint256 collateralBalanceShortInitial;      // Collateral balance of short side at pool creation uint256 collateralBalanceLongInitial;       // Collateral balance of long side at pool creation
+    uint256 supplyLongInitial;                  // Long token supply at pool creation uint256 supplyShort;                        // Current short token supply uint256 supplyLong;                         // Current long token supply uint256 expiryDate;                         // Expiration time of the pool and as of time of final value expressed as a unix timestamp in seconds address collateralToken;                    // Address of ERC20 collateral token uint256 collateralBalanceShortInitial;      // Collateral balance of short side at pool creation uint256 collateralBalanceLongInitial;       // Collateral balance of long side at pool creation